Where to Live in the Philippines

 This unattractive city about two hours north of Manila attracts a lot of single male expats because of the presence of many go-go bars and nightclubs.
 It is served by its own international airport at nearby Clark (an ex-U.S. air base), which enables many travellers to bypass Manila.

 Subic Bay, another hour further on from Angeles City, is an ex U.S. naval base.
 This is a popular beach destination with single male expats due to the presence of go-go bars, but on a much smaller scale than Angeles City.

-Although there are quite a large number of expatriates living in and around Davao – the largest city in Mindanao and the Philippines third largest metropolitan area – most countries publish travel advisories advising against traveling to Mindanao, which is under martial law due to the activities of extremist groups aligned to the Islamic State.
+Although there are quite a large number of expatriates living in and around Davao – the largest city in Mindanao and the Philippines third-largest metropolitan area – most countries publish travel advisories advising against travelling to Mindanao, which is under martial law due to the activities of extremist groups aligned to the Islamic State.

 Despite the travel advisories, for many years expatriates felt it was safe to live in the eastern half of Mindanao – away from the regions where the extremists were most active – but in recent years the bombing of a market in Davao City and the kidnapping of expatriates from a resort near Davao (who were later beheaded) have changed security perceptions.

 Buying and managing a tropical beach resort in one of the many idyllic tourist destinations dotted around the Philippine islands is the dream of many expatriates who have visited the Philippines.
 But it’s a dream that can only be realized by those with a Filipino spouse (or a Filipino partner they can trust) because of restrictions on foreigners owning businesses in the Philippines.